Tofu cake?

 Then remove the mold, place a sheet of parchment paper above the cake, using a tray turn it upside down, and then turn it on the plate.

-Sprinkle some icing sugar.
+Sprinkle a little icing sugar.

 Now serve the slices of cake with a generous spoon of semi -whipped cream and compote of blueberries.
 Everything becomes even more delicious if the blueberry compote is warm, so as to have a cold hot contrast with the cream.